 LEARN ABOUT FULL CIRCLE

-As the founder of Full Circle Psychology, I bring over 12 years of mental health work experience.
+As the founder of Full Circle Psychology, I bring over 13 years of mental health work experience from the UK and NZ.

-From both the UK and New Zealand, plus six years of rigorous academic training.
-My professional journey has been shaped by diverse therapeutic environments and comprehensive education.
-I've worked in settings ranging from addiction rehabilitation and forensic services to primary care clinics, ACC-contracted services and private practice.
+As well as this, I have six years of formal academic training, complemented by a vast array of post-qualification professional development.
+My professional journey has been shaped by diverse work environments.
+I've worked in settings ranging from addiction rehabilitation, health promotion and forensic services to primary care clinics, ACC-contracted services and private practice.

 Throughout my career, I've found myself drawn to understanding and supporting women's health issues.